MalekKamel/ModelMapper-Swift/README.md

 Then run `pod install`.

-In any file you'd like to use RxRequester in, don't forget to import the framework with `import ModelMapper`.
+In any file you'd like to use RxRequester in, don't forget to import the framework with `import ModelMapper` or `import ModelMapper_Swift` when using CocoaPods.

 ### Carthage